bhaidar/bhaidar.github.io/_posts/2019-06-22-nestjs-step-by-step-part1.md

 - Allow user registration and log in
 - Build a front-end Angular app to allow users to create and manage their To Do lists

-In this first installment, I'll start by generating a new Nest.js app and building the REST API based on an in-memory data storage.
+In this first installment, I’ll start by generating a new Nest.js app and building the REST API based on an in-memory data storage.

 [See publication](https://www.codemag.com/Article/1907081/Nest.js-Step-by-Step)